Published: January 5, 2021 | Updated: April 10, 2021 | Posted by: Moneymax | Car Insurance

-Buying car insurance is a lot like buying a fire extinguisher: you pray that you’ll never need it, but you feel better knowing it’s there anyway.
+Buying insurance for your vehicle is a lot like buying a fire extinguisher: you pray that you’ll never need it, but you feel better knowing it’s there anyway.
 However, many car owners are concerned about auto insurance and whether they can afford it or not.

-You might be wondering: “Why does car insurance cost so much?”
+You might be wondering: “Why are car insurance prices in the Philippines expensive?”
 While you may think that it as an added expense, it’s worth knowing that the annual premiums are there for a reason.
 You’re buying not just an insurance policy but also peace of mind knowing your budget won’t blow up should you need to bring your car to the casa for repair.

 What you can do is research on auto insurance costs, compare, and find the policy that fits your needs at a rate that fits your budget.